Politics

 Fight against kidnapping and extortion

-Failing to register a mobile phone number can lead to a fine between $280 and $560 USD.
+Failing to register a mobile phone number can lead to a fine between 280 and 560 dollars.

-According to the authorities, the broader objective is to “stop crimes such as extortion and kidnapping that, in many cases, are committed with the use of cell phones“.
+According to the authorities, the broader objective is to “stop crimes such as extortion and kidnapping that, in many cases, are committed using cell phones.

 The President of the Transport and Telecommunication Commission, Lucía Meza Guzmán, stated that 89% of the extortions were conducted via phone in 2019.
-Moreover, these activities generate $600 million USD to organized crime every year.
+Moreover, these activities generate 600 million dollars for organized crime every year.
 The registry would aim at more easily identifying a crime, the perpetrators and instantly suspending communications.

-Opponents to the bill call for respecting privacy of sensitive personal data and doubt its efficiency.
+Opponents of the bill call for respecting the privacy of sensitive personal data and doubt its efficiency.

-In 2009, a similar data repository, without biometry, was put in place in Mexico to regulate crime.
-Two years later, “RENAUT” was dismissed because of its inefficiency and replaced by the geolocalisation of the mobile devices.
-Less than 2 months after the law was passed, the dataset was available to be bought online.
+In 2009, a similar data repository, without biometry, was implemented in Mexico to regulate crime.
+Two years later, “RENAUT” was dismissed because of its inefficiency and replaced by the geolocalisation of mobile devices.
+Less than two months after the law was passed, the dataset was available to be bought online.

-As reported by La Jornada, 18 countries around the world require biometrics to get a SIM card, and include China, Singapore, or Peru.
+As reported by La Jornada, 18 countries worldwide require biometrics to get a SIM card, and include China, Singapore, or Peru.

 Read more about Mexico